"

 • SID: 40 inches

-• Patient Position: Lateral recumbent (right or left).
+• Patient position: Lateral recumbent (right or left).

-• Exposure: 10 Γ— 12 in.
-(24 Γ— 30 cm) lengthwise collimation.
+• Exposure: 10 × 12 inch (24 × 30 cm) lengthwise collimation.

 Evaluation Criteria

-• Hips and femurs superimposed.
+• Rotation checks: Hips and femurs superimposed, pelvis true lateral.

 Hows & Whys of Cystography